alinalimac/blockchain/README.md

 # HEALTHCHAIN

-This is a code of HealthChain project which is a prototype of a decentrilized system for storyng medical data.
+This is a code of HealthChain project which is a prototype of a decenterilized system for storing medical data.
 We use **MegaTestETH** in this prototype.
 Etherium is a preferable cryptocurrency to use in a real project.

 > [!IMPORTANT]
 > All contracts were deployed in REMIX.
 Here we only have the Solidity code.